Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-17-convolution-based-speech-recognition.md

 The corresponding paper: Letter-Based Speech Recognition with Gated ConvNets
 * [https://arxiv.org/abs/1712.09444](https://arxiv.org/abs/1712.09444)
+*
 also gives hints as to what the parameters are corresponding to.

+From this information I desired this TensorFlow model:

 ```python
 class GatedConvolutionalEncoder(tf.keras.Model):